martin-tornqvist/ia/README.md

     $ make debug

-Go to the "target" folder
+Go to the "target" directory

 Start IA by typing